 You will be notified on the outcome of your application via email by November 21, 2013.
 Be sure to check your spam folder if you don’t see the email.

-My advisor would rather send the letter of recommendation directly to you.
+My adviser would rather send the letter of recommendation directly to you.
 Where exactly should (s)he send it?

 I am not a US citizen, but I am still a minority researching in the US.
 Why can’t I apply for the MAC Travel Award?